colingourlay/pddx/README.md

 ## Configuration

-Configuration options can be set by either creating a `pddx.json` file in the root of your project, or by adding a `"pddx"` property to your `package.json`:
+Configuration options can be set by either creating a `playdate.json` file in the root of your project, or by adding a `"playdate"` property to your `package.json`:

 ### Options